zwets/blast-galley/README.md

 The sequences being searched through should ideally consist of as few contigs as possible, as `gene-cutter` won't detect matches that straddle contigs.
-When matches break across contigs, mapping *reads* is the better solution.
+When matches break across contigs, mapping *reads* is the alternative.
 I've implemented that in [mappet](https://github.com/zwets/mappet).
-If you don't have reads, you could fake them by turning FASTA to FASTQ.
+In practice though, if `gene-cutter` gives a result, then it is both quick and accurate.

 `gene-cutter` could be extended to work around fragmented matches, for instance by lowering the query coverage threshold so as to find subjects whose start or end is overlapped by the query, then stitching these together.
 Alternatively, we could use `exonerate` with `affine:overlap` model.
-The point of [blast-galley](https://github.com/zwets/blast-galley) however was to use just BLAST - with the added pro that `gene-cutter` can be used against any BLAST database.
+The point of [blast-galley](https://github.com/zwets/blast-galley) however was to use only BLAST - with the added advantage that `gene-cutter` can be used against any BLAST database.

 The `gene-cutter` script is self-contained; use `-h, --help` for documentation.